 Angela Turvey was born in East London and grew up in Hornchurch, Essex.
 She studied German at University and worked for Lufthansa before embarking on her career as a writer.
 Her play A Fine Example toured with Theatre Centre in 1995.
 She has written several plays for radio including Barrel Boy, which won a RIMA Award (2002) and The Moon is Mine (both BBC Radio 4).
 Work for television includes Eastenders and Doctors.
 She has created and co-created drama series for Scottish Media Group and Grundy International.
 She is currently working on commissioned projects in radio, theatre and television.

-Anna Reynolds Her past work includes the multi-award-winning Jordan, Red for Clean Break, Precious for West Yorkshire Playhouse, Wild Things for Salisbury Playhouse /Paines Plough and an awardwinning short film, The Winding Sheet, for Channel 4.
+Anna Reynolds’ work includes the multi-award-winning Jordan, Red for Clean Break, Precious for West Yorkshire Playhouse, Wild Things for Salisbury Playhouse /Paines Plough and an awardwinning short film, The Winding Sheet, for Channel 4.

 Anna Furse is an award-winning director and writer.
 She has created over 50 performance works internationally – devised, text-based and multi-media.
 Artistic Directorships include bloodgroup in the 1980’s and Paines Plough in the 1990’s for whom she developed international co-productions and site-based works.
 In 2003 she founded Athletes of the Heart launching with Yerma’s Eggs (Riverside Studios / Explore@Bristol).
 Other recent productions include: Ultraviolet (DooCot), Kaspar – Speech Torture (Cankarjev Dom, Slovenia), The Peach Child (The Little Angel Theatre / Japan Festival).
-Her play Augustine (Big Hysteria) has been produced in the UK, Denmark, The Czech Republic, Canada and the USA.
+Her play Augustine (Big Hysteria) has been produced internationally.
 Gorgeous toured the UK and Malaysia with Theatre Centre and was produced by the New Conservatory Theater, San Francisco in 2003.

 She is Visiting Professor at Princeton University, USA and Lecturer at Goldsmiths College where she runs the MA in Performance.